 - Thawing on the kitchen counter.

 - Using warm water (or hot).
+This includes the dishwasher.

 - Do not use a hair dryer.

-- Don't thaw the turkey on the porch.
+- Don't thaw the turkey outside.

 Butterball turkeys are some of the most common turkeys purchased and prepared for Thanksgiving (or any other time of the year).
 It is important to note that not all of their turkeys are created with the intention of being thawed and are supposed to go straight from the freezer to the oven.

-Therefore make sure to check your packaging and know that these Butterball products are not meant to be thawed out:
+Therefore, make sure to check your packaging and know that these Butterball products are not meant to be thawed out:

 - Stuffed Whole Turkeys (Frozen)